Vegan Life | Health

 Most Americans grew up eating some amount of processed foods, fast foods, sodas, and "junk" foods.
 But there's a broad spectrum of junk food diets, from those who grew up having it as an occasional treat, to those who never even had a nutritious meal.
 Knowing where you're starting from can help you to have realistic goals that you can stick with.

 As an extreme example, let's say you grew up eating only takeout and processed foods.
 You've never had a fresh-cooked meal, or fresh fruits and vegetables.
 If you suddenly decided to eat only raw, organic, vegan food, it would be an almost impossible change to make overnight.
 Having never tried any of these foods, you don't know which ones you like and which ones you don't.
 There are exactly zero foods that you already know how to make on your new diet.
 You will have to research how to prepare every single bite of food that goes into your mouth.
-That's frustrating enough on its own, but add hunger to that frustration, and it won't be long before most people would give up.
+That's frustrating enough on its own, but add hunger to that frustration, and it won't be long before most people would return to their old habits.

 It's okay to want to eventually achieve a particular diet, but knowing your current baseline will help you decide on a good short-term goal.
-That might be something as seemingly small as giving up soda within 30 days.
+That might be something as seemingly small as giving up soda and other sugary drinks within 30 days.
 Or adding two servings per day of fruits and vegetables to your diet.
 It's better to pick something realistic that you will be likely to succeed at, rather than being overly ambitious and getting overwhelmed.

 As I mentioned, it's unsustainable to change your entire diet overnight.
 Why?
 It has taken us an entire lifetime to learn what to eat.
 We know what our go-to foods are, we know what restaurants we like, what we can cook in a pinch, and our favorite indulgences.
 We also know what foods we've tried and didn't like.